-The Traffic and Transportation Commission will consider ONLY the transportation and circulation related elements of the Draft West Area Specific Plan and DEIR.
+The Traffic and Transportation Commission will consider ONLY the transportation and circulation related elements of the Draft Central Area Specific Plan and DEIR.
 The Salinas Planning Commission will evaluate land use, design, and other CEQA considerations specific to their responsibilities and duties in making their recommendations to City Council.
 Comments and recommendations provided by the Traffic and Transportation Commission will be received and forwarded to the City's Community Development Department to include in the reports to the Planning Commission and City Council.

-Pursuant to CEQA, a Transportation Impact Analysis (TIA) (dated, June 18, 2018, prepared by Fehr and Peers), was prepared, to determine whether and to what extent the West Area Specific Plan would have significant impacts on the transportation network in the City of Salinas.
+Pursuant to CEQA, a Transportation Impact Analysis (TIA) (dated, February, 2019, prepared by Fehr and Peers), was prepared, to determine whether and to what extent the Central Area Specific Plan would have significant impacts on the transportation network in the City of Salinas.
 A performance baseline was established through traffic volume data collection and field observations of 56 study intersections in Salinas and nearby areas of unincorporated Monterey County.
 Freeway mainline and ramp junction volumes along US 101 were also collected.
-A level of service analysis (LOS) using the criteria of the Highway Capacity Manual (2000 and 2010 Editions) was then conducted using the observed volumes and compared against standards of significance derived from relevant local and state policy documents.
-An existing conditions operational analysis of the study intersections, US 101 segments, and US 101 ramp junctions found that four intersections and ramp junctions evaluated function within the standards set by the Monterey County Congestion Management Plan (CMP).
+A vehicle miles traveled (VMT) and a level of service analysis (LOS) using the criteria of the Highway Capacity Manual (2000 and 2010 Editions) was then conducted using the observed volumes and compared against standards of significance derived from relevant local and state policy documents.
+An existing conditions operational analysis of the study intersections, US 101 segments, and US 101 ramp junctions found that four intersections function at LOS scores below Salinas minimum thresholds.
+All of the US 101 mainline sections and ramp junctions evaluated function within the standards set by the Monterey County Congestion Management Plan (CMP).